Apply for readmission

-In most cases you can apply for readmission through NMC Online.
+You can apply for readmission through NMC Online.

 When you log in to your account there will be an alert inviting you to make an application for readmission.

-However, you'll need email us to request a paper application pack if:
+However, you'll need to email us if:

 - you're currently on the register, and are seeking readmission to another part of the register that you were previously on,